 - Students presenting their work

-- Items from our rock band or classroom musical items.
+- Items from our Choir or classroom musical items.

 Homework is considered to be an important part of the children’s learning program.
-Homework is a way for parents to find out about the work children are doing at school, good training for future study and a way to consolidate and extend work done in class.
+Homework is a way to reinforce concepts taught at school, good training for future study and a way to consolidate and extend work done in class.
 A certain amount of homework may be set for all children on a weekly basis.
 This may include;

 - for infant classes – a small amount of reading each night